alizat/my_r_project_template/README.md

 When it is time to push to GitHub/GitLab, you may do either of the following:

 * simply push `present_release.txt` to GitHub/GitLab.
-* include `present_release.txt` in `.gitignore`, push to GitHub/GitLab, and then add contents of `present_release.txt` as release notes for the latest version on GitHub/GitLab.
+* include `present_release.txt` in `.gitignore`, push to GitHub/GitLab, and then manually add contents of `present_release.txt` as release notes for the latest version on GitHub/GitLab.

 After pushing to GitHub/GitLab, empty `present_release.txt` to make room for details of the next release.
 Alternatively, you may simply update